Klingenstadt-Solingen/Open-SmartCity-Home/documentation/homesystem/HOMEASSISTANT.md

 ## Conclusion

 Ensure that the Open Smart City Home application is configured correctly to send MQTT messages.
 The MQTT username and password are required to connect to Open Smart City Home via MQTT.
 Once the Open Smart City Home application receives messages via the RabbitMQ, it send message via MQTT.
 You can verify the integration by navigating to the Devices or Entities section in Home Assistant.
-Weather sensor data should appear as newly discovered devices or entities.
+Sensor data should appear as newly discovered devices or entities.

 <p>
   <img width="600px" alt="logo" src="../images/homeassistant_stations.png">